guybedford/require-css/README.md

 2. When run on the server, the CSS is simply ammended into a buffer (`css.buffer`).

-3. When run as part of a build with the RequireJS Optimizer, 'css!' dependencies are inlined into the built layer and are compatible with layer exclusions and inclusions.
+3. When run as part of a build with the RequireJS Optimizer, 'css!' dependencies are inlined into the built layer JavaScript for automatic injection.
+The layers can be built fully compatible with layer exclusions and inclusions.

 4. When included with the alternative require syntax: `'css!styles/main!'`, then instead of being inlined, the CSS layer is output to a separate CSS file.